Patrick Powers (volleyball)

-Patrick Robert Powers (born February 13, 1958, in Los Angeles, California) is a former volleyball player from the United States.
-Powers was a member of the American Men's National Team that won the gold medal at the 1984 Summer Olympics.
+Patrick Robert Powers (born February 13, 1958) is an American former volleyball player.
+He was a member of the United States men's national volleyball team that won the gold medal at the 1984 Summer Olympics in Los Angeles.
+He also won gold medals at the 1985 FIVB World Cup in Japan and the 1986 FIVB World Championship in France, and a silver medal at the 1986 Goodwill Games in Moscow.

+College

 Powers, who prepped at Santa Monica High School, transferred to the University of Southern California after helping Santa Monica College win the 1977 state J.C. title.
-He lettered three years at USC (1978–80) as the Trojans won the 1980 NCAA title and were runners-up in 1979.
+He lettered three years at USC (1978–80), as the Trojans won the 1980 NCAA title and were runners-up in 1979.
 He was a two-time All-American first teamer and NCAA All-Tournament team member (1979–80).